-How to do a swot analysis
+How to do a SWOT analysis and how to write a SWOT analysis

-How to do a SWOT analysis
+How to do a SWOT Analysis

 A SWOT is a planning tool used to understand the Strengths, Weaknesses, Opportunities, and Threats involved in a project or in a business.
 It involves specifying the objective of the business or project and identifying the internal and external factors that are supportive or unfavourable to achieving that objective.